-OXJAM BEESTON TAKEOVER DAY Saturday October 19th. cannot happen without volunteers - find out how you can help here
+Oxjam Beeston Takeover cannot happen without volunteers - find out how you can help here

 WHAT HAPPENS ON TAKEOVER DAY?

-Beeston becomes one multi-venue Music Festival.
-During the afternoon, many pubs cafés offer free music to kick off the day.
-After 6pm the activities intensify and access to all music venues is by wristband only; these are purchased in advance or on the day.
-All these activities are carried out by volunteers (this means people like you!)
 To coordinate this the Oxjam Beeston Project Team operate from a central hub taking responsibility for ALL aspects of the day.
 This includes ensuring all volunteers know what is expected of them and dealing with any queries.
-The volunteer co-ordinators – Steve Barton and Darren Bailey - will be on hand all day to help all the volunteers know where they are needed and when; this includes asking volunteers to take on another role or be at a different venue; flexibility on the day helps us all!
+The volunteer coordinators – Steve Barton and Darren Bailey - will be on hand all day to help all the volunteers know where they are needed and when; this includes asking volunteers to take on another role or be at a different venue; flexibility on the day helps us all!

 WHAT DO VOLUNTEERS GET ASKED TO DO?

-Literally anything! - from delivering an instrument to a forgetful band member to selling raffle tickets!
-But the main activities we need volunteers to sign up for in advance are:-
+The main activities we need volunteers to sign up for in advance are:-

 WHAT SKILLS DO VOLUNTEERS NEED?